Realistic Recovery for Adults with Eating Disorders

 - Understanding “functional” eating disorders and where to start with overcoming entrenched behaviors.

-- Principles of Family-Based Treatment as applied to adults with eating disorders.
+- Principles of Family-Based Treatment as applied to adults with eating disorders and the AEDRA approach.

 - How to work with the person and against the eating disorder.